IntentSoftware/docs/articles/tutorials/create-new-decorator.md

 ![Startup](images/create-new-decorator/MyDecoratorModuleStartup.png)

-Go ahead and create your Application in Intent Architect that will be used to create the Module that will contain the new Decorator for the `StartupTemplate`.
+Start by creating an Application in Intent Architect that will be used to create the Module that will contain the new Decorator for the `StartupTemplate`.

 Once the application creation is complete, right-click on the `Module Builder` node to create a new Decorator called `StaticFileServerDecorator`.